What is Ascor and how is it used?

 Limitations Of Use

-ASCOR is not indicated for the treatment of vitamin C deficiency that is not associated with signs and symptoms of scurvy.
+ASCOR is not indicated for treatment of vitamin C deficiency that is not associated with signs and symptoms of scurvy.

 DOSAGE AND ADMINISTRATION